COVID-19 is changing the way we interact with you

 Programs and Services updates as of 25 March 2020:

-- Phoenix Workshops for gay, bi, cis-gender, trans-men, and all women are temporarily suspended.
+- Phoenix Workshops for gay, bi, cis-gender, trans-men, and all women have resumed face to face events.

-- Public Speakers Bureau bookings and training programs are temporarily suspended.
+- Public Speakers Bureau bookings can be made for speakers via video conferencing platforms, and training programs are taking part in a limited format.

 - Gen Next monthly meetings are temporarily suspended.

-- Planet Positive seasonal socials are temporarily suspended.
+- Planet Positive seasonal socials are going ahead with COVID-19 safety precautions in place.

 - Peer Navigation is continuing by connecting via phone and video calls, supplemented by email and text messages.

-Coventry House is currently closed but our staff are available by email as normal.
+Coventry House is currently open by appointment but our staff are available by email as normal.
 We will all continue to do our best to support the positive community during this trying time.
 Please feel free to contact your program coordinator with any questions or concerns.
 General enquiries may be directed to firstname.lastname@example.org

 Looking after yourself and others